Nurse Types / Nurse Practitioner / RN vs. NP

 In this blog, we will explore the following:

-- Nurse Practitioner vs. RN: How to Choose the Right Path for You
+- Nurse practitioner vs. Registered Nurse: How to choose the right path for you

 Nurse practitioners perform many of the same duties that a physician would do.
 They visit patients, diagnose and create treatment plans.
 Nurse practitioners also work with patients who have chronic conditions to help manage the situation and make necessary changes.